CloudEngineHub/LeRobot-Anything-U-Arm/README.md

 ## 🎯 Overview

-LeRobot Everything is a **low-cost, universal, leader-follower teleoperation system** for any commercial robot arms and humanoid robots(coming soon) through four interchangeable hardware configurations.
+LeRobot Anything is a **low-cost, universal, leader-follower teleoperation system** for any commercial robot arms and humanoid robots(coming soon) through four interchangeable hardware configurations.
 Designed for researchers, educators, and robotics enthusiasts, it provides a standardized interface for diverse robot platforms.
 This project focus on extending the Lerobot to control any real robot in both real scene and simulation.

 ### 🎯 Target Environment (Docker coming soon)